Understanding the Staged Dynamics of Transformers in Learning Latent Structure: Introduction

-Our central contribution is to analyze the staged dynamics during learning of latent structure, by factorizing the model's overall accuracy into interpretable components, corresponding to different latent properties.
-This approach allows us to demonstrate that the plateaus and jumps in the validation accuracy are not random, but correspond to the model acquiring specific interpretable sub-skills.
-Concretely, we show: \begin{enumerate} \item In the potion effect discovery task, the model learns to infer the effect of a withheld potion in distinct stages: it first identifies the general set of possible outcomes, then gradually masters the correct effect. \item When composing the effects of single-step potions to solve multi-step potion sequences, the model shows no noticeable performance degradation as the potion sequence length increases.
-Furthermore, our analysis shows that the learning stages for all sub-skills occur at approximately the same time during training, irrespective of the potion sequence length. \item When decomposing multi-step potion sequences to solve a single-step potion sequence, the model performance degrades with increasing potion sequence length.
-Our analysis demonstrates that while the model learns the general set of outcomes quickly irrespective of the potion sequence length, the degradation of the model performance is driven by a delayed learning of fine-grained components of the task. \end{enumerate} We release our \href{https://github.com/simpleParadox/alchemy_latent_structure}{code} to encourage further analyses exploring staged dynamics of transformer models.
+Our central contribution is to analyze staged dynamics to deeply understand latent structure learning in a controlled setting.
+We factorize the model's overall accuracy into interpretable components, corresponding to distinct latent properties, showing that the observed plateaus and jumps in the model performance are not random, but correspond to acquiring specific interpretable sub-skills.
+Concretely: \begin{enumerate} \item In the withheld potion effect discovery task, the model infers the effect of a missing potion pair in distinct stages: it first narrows the set of possible outcomes, then gradually learns the correct target (Section \ref{sec:latent_structure_learning}). \item When composing single-step potion transitions to solve multi-step potion sequences, the model exhibits invariance to task complexity.
+Stages are learned at approximately the same time during training, irrespective of the number of steps in a potion sequence (Section \ref{sec:composition_experiment}). \item When decomposing multi-step potion sequences to infer a single-step potion transition, model convergence is delayed as sequence length increases, reflected in the delayed learning of later stages (Section \ref{sec:intermediate_stone_state_inference_experiment}). \item Using causal interventions, we identify layer-specific \textit{plasticity windows}: specific periods during which a layer must remain trainable to support staged learning.
+The plasticity requirement, while distributed across layers, is temporally bounded (Section \ref{sec:plasticity_window}). \end{enumerate} We release our \href{https://anonymous.4open.science/r/alchemy_latent_structure-C24E/README.md}{code} to encourage further research on staged dynamics.